 The District will maintain its records in a reasonable, organized manner and take reasonable actions to protect records from damage and disorganization.
 A requestor shall not take District records from District offices without the permission of the Public Records Officer or designee.
 During the inspection of records, a District employee will typically be present to protect records from damage or disorganization.
 The District will also maintain a log of public records requests that have been submitted to and processed by the District.
-This log shall include, but not be limited to, the following information for each request: The identity of the requestor if provided, the date the request was received, the text of the original request, a description of the records produced in response to the request, a description of the records redacted or withheld and the reasons therefor, and the date of the final disposition of the request.
+This log shall include, but not be limited to, the following information for each request: The identity of the requestor if provided, the date the request, a description of the records redacted or withheld and the reasons therefore, and the date of the final disposition of the request.